Jump to Way of St. Francis Stages

 Cliff and BridgeCliff and Bridge

-A few meters later, you come to this spillway on your right.
-Nick took the time to walk down to the shore line and explore, but I was content to view it from the bridge and snap this photo.
+A few meters later, you come to the spillway and pools of Il Sasso on your right.
+Nick took the time to walk down to the shore line and explore, but I was content to view it from the bridge above and snap this photo.

 Walk Through Hamlet of Baucca, day six on the Way of St. Francis, from Cittá di Castello to PietralungaNick at Spillway

 Almost immediately after the spillway, the Il Sasso restaurant is on your left, with the last amenities until Pietralunga.
-There is a lovely picnic area under nice shade on your right, if a stop at this time is appropriate for you.
-Since we had a huge breakfast at the Hotel Le Mura, we did not stop.
+Locals hang out here in the lovely picnic area on a hot day and play in the natural pools.
+It is a great place to relax under the shady trees, if a stop at this time is appropriate for you Since we had a huge breakfast at the Hotel Le Mura, we did not stop.

 Il Sasso RestaurantIl Sasso Restaurant